empathyco/x-archetype/docs/index.md

 X Components implements its own design system with *design components* and *design tokens*.
 You can easily modify the resultant application appearance overriding them in the predefined [tokens file](../src/design-system/tokens.scss).

-You can take a look to the [X Components design system README](https://github.com/empathyco/x/tree/main/packages/x-components/contributing/design-system.md) and see how it works.
+You can take a look at the [X Components design system README](https://github.com/empathyco/x/tree/main/packages/x-components/contributing/design-system.md) and see how it works.

 You can also see this design system in action running the X Components project with these steps: